 What are the current experimental challenges?

-Lopez/Ganesh/Harland: Current challenges for our research revolve around broadening the scope of our treatment modalities.
+Manju Ganesh: Current challenges for our research revolve around broadening the scope of our treatment modalities.
 We want to create a reproducible and reliable treatment paradigm that can be applied in multiple scenarios.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.
 Suggested B-roll:3.2.1